-What kind of staplers and how many staples?
+What kind of staplers should I use and how many staples?

-When stapling insulation under a floor, there’s a few things you need to know to ensure your safety and the quality of your job.
+When stapling insulation under a floor, there are few things you need to know to ensure your safety and the quality of your job.

-When using a staple gun that plugs into a power source, we recommend working with an RCD (portable Residual Current Device), which is effectively an add-on safety switch.
-It cuts the power supply instantly if there is an electrical fault of any kind.
+When using a staple gun that plugs into a power source, we recommend working with a portable Residual Current Device (RCD) which is an effective add-on safety switch.
+It cuts the power supply instantly in the instance of an electrical fault of any kind.

 WARNING: Remember to leave your power on, even though your stapler is cordless.
 We’ll tell you more about why it’s safer to leave the power connected below.

 Never use ordinary metal staple guns when stapling insulation under a floor.
 These are not insulated and there is a very serious risk of electrocution.
 This is because the metal stapler is highly conductive and nothing will stop that electricity travelling to your body.

 For best results, choose 10mm galvanised staples.
 10mm will be sufficient to penetrate even the hardest of hardwood timbers.